shawn-vision/shawn-vision.github.io/_hydrodynamics/3_vegetation.md

 ### From microscale physics to field-scale performance

-We show how vegetation-induced turbulence changes control contaminant residence time, contact frequency, and effective uptake—providing a mechanistic explanation for field-scale efficiency.
+Vegetation-induced turbulence modifies residence times, mixing pathways, and contact frequencies, providing a mechanistic explanation for observed differences in contaminant and nutrient removal.

 <div style="
   background: #F1FAFF;